 Vinho do Porto

 Dried and salted codfish known as bacalhau is a staple ingredient in Portuguese cuisine.
 Many Portuguese dishes contain the fish, from fried croquettes to savory pastries.
-If you’re not a fan of fishy flavors you might not enjoy it, but we think you should at least sample this very common fare.
+If you’re not a fan of fishy flavors you might not enjoy it, but we think you should at least sample this very common fare known as the “faithful friend”.

 A hearty stew made from kale, potatoes and sausage, caldo verde will warm you up on a cold winter evening.
 It’s a simple and satisfying dish that can serve a crowd.
 The kale is finely chopped and the potatoes are pureed to give the soup a smooth consistency.
 It really sticks to your ribs!